Residents

 How do I get a free home energy assessment?

-Who is Conservation Services Group and what is their relationship to CEA?
+What is Conservation Services Group and what is their relationship to CEA?

-CSG conducts the Mass Save energy assessments for NSTAR.
+CSG conducts some of the MassSave energy assessments for Eversource, including all of the assessments for residential buildings with five or more units.
 The assessment includes an evaluation of building envelope, insulation, and other building needs such as windows.
 More information is available at Mass Save.

 I am thinking about installing renewable energy.
 What should I do?

-The City of Cambridge is not a site for large scale wind farms, but new wind technology has made available small wind turbines that might be applicable.
+The City of Cambridge is not a site for large -scale wind farms, but new wind technology has made available small wind turbines that might be applicable.

 Read more about your renewable energy options.